 A strong and independent judiciary is indispensable to the proper administration of justice in our society.
 Judges must be free to perform their judicial duties without fear of reprisal or influence from any person, group, institution or level of government.
 In turn, society has a right to expect those appointed as judges to be honourable and worthy of its trust and confidence.

-The judges of the Ontario Court of Justice (Provincial Division) recognize their duty to establish, maintain, encourage and uphold high standards of personal conduct and professionalism so as to preserve the independence and integrity of their judicial office and to preserve the faith and trust that society places in the men and women who have agreed to accept the responsibilities of judicial office.
+The judges of the Ontario Court of Justice recognize their duty to establish, maintain, encourage and uphold high standards of personal conduct and professionalism so as to preserve the independence and integrity of their judicial office and to preserve the faith and trust that society places in the individuals who have agreed to accept the responsibilities of judicial office.

 1. The Judge in Court

 1.1 Judges must be impartial and objective in the discharge of their judicial duties.